GitauHarrison/notes/twilio_verify_2fa.md

   '/home/harry/verify_twilio/migrations/alembic.ini' before proceeding.
 ```

-A _migratitons_ repository has been created in the top-level directory.
-In it, there is a _versions_ sub-folder which will soon hold all the changes we apply to our database.
+A _migratitons_ repository will be created in the top-level directory.
+In it, there is a _versions_ sub-folder which will soon hold all the changes we make to our database.

 ```python
 (twilio_verify)$ flask db migrate -m 'user table'